Prince Tomohito of Mikasa: Public service

 For the 1972 Sapporo Winter Olympics, Prince Tomohito served as a committee member on the organizing committee from 1970 until 1972.
 He was also on the committee for the 1975 Okinawa World Fair.

 Prince Tomohito was president and honorary president of various organizations that concerned themselves with cancer research (the Princess Takamatsu Cancer Research Fund), having himself suffered from the disease from 2003, youth education and promotion of international relations.
 He was also noted for his support of organizations which promoted the welfare of people with physical or mental disabilities through sporting activities, such as skiing, bowling, dancing and rugby.
 He traveled extensively abroad with the princess on charity, and support missions that concerned matters of illness and welfare.
 The Prince often gave lectures and contributed articles to national newspapers and magazines, and had also authored seven books.

 In December 1992, the Prince and Princess visited the United States to support a newly established cancer ward in the New York Medical College, and in 1994, visited Hawaii to support the reconstruction of Kuakini Hospital.
 In February 1994, the Prince and Princess visited Norway to attend the 1994 Winter Olympics in Lillehammer, Norway.

 In April 1998, the Prince and Princess visited Turkey to attend the opening ceremony of the Turkey-Japan Foundation Cultural Centre.
 They had previously visited Turkey in 1990 as part of the celebrations for the 100th anniversary of Japan-Turkey relations.
 The Prince strongly supported the establishment of a Japanese Institute of Anatolian Archaeology at the Middle Eastern Culture Center in Japan, and returned to Turkey again in October 2002, June 2003 and October 2003 leading three groups of benefactors on tours of the heritage of Turkey.

 In June 1998, Prince Tomohito visited Australia for fundraising activities for a medical science foundation to commemorate the Australian Nobel Prize winner Dr. Howard Walter Florey.
 In December of the same year, he visited Thailand to attend the 13th Asian Games.

 In April 2003, Prince Tomohito visited Norway accompanied by his daughter, Princess Akiko to attend the World Cross Country Ski Championships for the Visually Disabled.

-He appeared on the radio as a DJ in his younger days.
+He appeared on the radio as a DJ in his younger days, particularly his appearance on All Night Nippon in 1975.